core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    This parameter MAY be omitted if the phantom request is, in terms of transport-independent information, identical to the registration request from the client.
 Otherwise, this parameter MUST be included.

-   Note that the registration request from the client may indeed differ from the phantom observation request in terms of transport-independent information, but still be acceptable for the server to register the client as taking part in the group observation.
+   Note that the registration request from the client can indeed differ from the phantom observation request in terms of transport-independent information, but still be acceptable for the server to register the client as taking part in the group observation.

 * 'last_notif', with value the byte serialization of the transport-independent information of the latest multicast notification for the target resource, encoded as a CBOR byte string.
 The value of the CBOR byte string is formatted as defined in {{sssec-transport-independent-encoding}}.
 This parameter MAY be included.